tiagofsanchez/blog/content/posts/2019-12-15-React nanodegree, MyReads App.md

 With the `console.log(this.state)` I can check that `render()` gets mounted first and it will return an empty `state`, after you will have the `componentDidMount()` that will fetch all the data from the API and push that into the `state` of my `App.js`.

-As a result of this, every time that you pass `state` into their children, you will have to make sure that the state exists and the children component can use it.
+As a result of this, every time that you pass `state` into a children component, you will have to make sure that the state exists and the children component can use it.
 If, for example you are using `books` in a children component you have to make sure that `books` is not empty.

 ```js
 {books && books.map((book) => {...})}